Impact of black hole spin on low-mass black hole-neutron star mergers: Introduction

 \citet{ruiz2018} performed four simulations targeting the same mass ratio and spins as in ~\citet{kyutoku2011}.
 Their results show that only in the case of high spin is a relativistic jet successfully launched, highlighting the importance of spin for jet formation.
 More recently, ~\citet{chen2024} performed simulations with black hole spins of $a_{\mathrm{BH}} = 0.5$ and $0.75$ for a mass ratio of $Q = 3$, reporting that both the baryonic remnant disc mass and the ejecta amount increase with higher black hole spin.
 They also noted that, for some configurations the average velocity of the ejecta was significantly enhanced with increasing spin.
 Even though all of these studies have significantly contributed to the field, a more systematic investigation, particularly for low mass ratio black hole–neutron star systems, remains a crucial missing piece.

 To address this gap, we perform $11$ spinning black hole-neutron star merger simulations with a low mass ratio ($Q = 2.6$), including $9$ models with neutrino transport and $2$ without.
 In the first $9$ simulations, we vary the dimensionless spin parameter of the black hole from $0$ to $0.8$ in increments of $0.1$, while keeping all other parameters fixed, such as the individual masses and the neutron star equation of state.
-This represents the most systematic investigation of spin effects in black hole–neutron star merger, particularly in scenarios involving tidal disruption, to date.
-While mostly focusing on the post-merger phase, we examine how the baryonic remnant mass, various ejecta components (fast-moving ejecta, spiral wind-driven ejecta etc.), and the evolution of density modes are influenced by the black hole spin.
+This represents the most systematic investigation of spin effects in black hole–neutron star mergers, particularly in scenarios involving tidal disruption, to date.
+A recent study by~\cite{qinbhns} shows that, for systems with masses similar to GW230529, mass accretion during binary evolution can spin black holes up to about $0.65$.
+This supports our choice of spins in this analysis.
+In this study, while mostly focusing on the post-merger phase, we examine how the baryonic remnant mass, various ejecta components (fast-moving ejecta, spiral wind-driven ejecta etc.), and the evolution of density modes are influenced by the black hole spin.
 We also show how the abundances of heavy elements change due to nucleosynthesis.

 The paper is organized as follows.
 In~\cref{sec:numericalmethods}, we describe the initial configurations and the numerical methods used in our simulations.
 In~\cref{sec:results}, we present the main results, including the properties of the different ejecta components---particularly the spiral wind-driven ejecta and $r$-process nucleosynthesis.
 Finally, in~\cref{sec:conclusion}, we summarize our findings and conclude the paper.